GlennnM/FlashPrivateServer/bmc/README.md

 - or just play the game with a fiddler rule active that performs the same redirect, i.e.:<br> (`regex:^https://web-monkey-city.ninjakiwi.com/` -> `http://localhost:5572/`)
 - To enable events, use another fiddler rule <br>(`regex:^https://static-api.ninjakiwi.com/nkapi/skusettings/99d5c454171a3f5027a0563eb784a366.json` -> `http://localhost:5572/99d5c454171a3f5027a0563eb784a366.json`)

-effect on achievements and stuff isn't entirely known(most likely your tiles ones will be reset), use an alt if you can!!!

 ### Status

 **working:**